pydata/pydata-sphinx-theme/docs/community/topics/accessibility.md

-Nearly all of the issues have been fixed, but of course things do break / have already broken, and some things may have never been discovered, so please [create an issue](https://github.com/pydata/pydata-sphinx-theme/issues/new) on GitHub if you find something broken.
+Nearly all of the issues have been fixed, but of course things do break / have already broken, and some things may have never been discovered, so please [create an issue](https://github.com/pydata/pydata-sphinx-theme/issues/new) on GitHub if you find something inaccessible.